ajahne/blog/_drafts/2018-11-06-javascript-array-level-up.md

 console.log(e);             //[undefined,undefined,undefined,undefined,undefined];
 {% endhighlight %}

-Please note that it will not change the length of the array.
-So if you have an empty array, it will not add items
+Please note that this method **will not change the length of the array**.
+So if you have an empty array, it will not add items:
 {% highlight js %}
 const a = [];//Array.of();
 console.log(a);             //[]